Towards Accelerated Model Training via Bayesian Data Selection: Background

 where the item $p(\mathcal{D}^* | \mathcal{D}_{t-1}, x')$ actually equals to the constant $p(\mathcal{D}^* | \mathcal{D}_{t-1})$ because $x'$ alone cannot incur model update.
 Plugging this back into \cref{eq:obj-raw}, we arrive at the final objective for data selection:

 where we omit constants and abuse $(x, y)$ to represent $(x', y')$ hereinafter if there is no misleading.

 Although the above selection principle is theoretically sound and universally applicable, estimating it accurately is challenging.
-In particular, it is difficult to estimate the posterior predictive distribution defined with the combination of training data and extra holdout validation data in a computationally efficient manner.
-To address this issue, RHO-LOSS proposes approximating $\log p(y|x, \mathcal{D}^*, \mathcal{D}_{t-1})$ with $\log p(y|x, \mathcal{D}^*)$ and approximating the posterior predictive with the point-estimate models' predictions~\cite{mindermann2022prioritized}.
-However, these approximations compromise the method's theoretical grounding, and the access to clean holdout data can often be infeasible in practice.
+In particular, it is difficult to estimate the posterior predictive distribution defined with the combination of training and holdout data in a computationally efficient manner.
+To address this issue, RHO-LOSS proposes approximating $\log p(y|x, \mathcal{D}^*, \mathcal{D}_{t-1})$ with $\log p(y|x, \mathcal{D}^*)$ and approximating the posterior predictive with the point-estimate model' predictions~\cite{mindermann2022prioritized}.
+However, these approximations compromise the method's theoretical groundness, and access to holdout data can often be infeasible in practice.
 Our approach overcomes these limitations by utilizing a lightweight Bayesian treatment and incorporating off-the-shelf zero-shot predictors built on large-scale pre-trained models, as detailed below.